-The business landscape in the banking industry is getting more competitive and challenging due to the constituent of various factors, including –
+The business landscape in the banking industry is getting more competitive and challenging due to various factors, including –

 - Changing customer expectations